It’s a New Year! Here are our goals for 2017

 I’ve been trying to update this blog for over a year.
 It’s quite dated now, so it’s about time we gave it a facelift.
 I already have a new header graphic and WordPress theme, but I need to finally make the transition happen this year.
 It’s a big project that will require a lot of time and thought.
 I dread the day we flick the switch, but I know I will be thrilled once it’s finally over.

-(7) Complete a multi-day, overnight trek in the mountains.
+(7) Complete a multi-day, overnight trek in BC mountains.

-I’ve had this goal for years and I STILL have not completed a multi-day overnight hike.
+I’ve had this goal for years and I STILL have not completed a multi-day overnight hike in British Columbia.
 WTF?!
-We live in British Columbia, home to some of the world’s best hiking trails, so I have no excuse.
+We live close to some of the world’s best hiking trails, so I have no excuse.
 It’s shameful.
 This is the year I finally make it happen!

 (8) Visit family in Ontario this summer.